mhashem19/Leaflet_Earthquake_visualization_Project/README.md

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the USGS GeoJSON Feed page and pick a data set to visualize.
 When you click on a data set, for example 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.
 You will be using the URL of this JSON to pull in the data for our visualization.

 The USGS wants you to plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
 You will need to pull in a second data set and visualize it along side your original set of data.
 Data on tectonic plates can be found at https://github.com/fraxen/tectonicplates.
-In this step we are going to..
+In this step we are going to.